grom72/daos/docs/admin/deployment.md

 - NUMA node count doesn't meet the `num-engines` requirement when `--use-tmpfs-scm` is specified.

-- PMem device count or NUMA affinity doesn't meet the `num-engines` requirement.
+- pmem device count or NUMA affinity doesn't meet the `num-engines` requirement.

 - NVMe device NUMA affinity imbalanced (or all bound to one socket).